What are the basics of futures trading?

 - Settlement by cash or physical delivery.
 Like stocks, most futures—including the CME E-mini S&P 500 and other equity index futures—settle in cash.
 There’s no exchange of physical goods or shares of stock.
 The only thing that changes hands is money.

 However, some commodity futures, like corn and soybeans, are physically settled, meaning each party to the trade is expected to deliver or receive the actual commodity at expiration.
-But very few futures contracts are settled this way, and at E*TRADE, while you should be sure to close your positions on time, there are mechanisms in place to minimize this risk.
+But very few futures contracts are settled this way, and at E*TRADE from Morgan Stanley, while you should be sure to close your positions on time, there are mechanisms in place to minimize this risk.

 - Backed by commodities or other assets.
 Futures contracts represent the pricing of essential things that affect our daily lives, including agricultural products (like wheat and cattle), energy products (like crude oil and gasoline), and financial products that facilitate international trade (e.g., those involving interest rates and currency exchange).